fpc/FPCSource/packages/fcl-web/examples/echo/README.txt

 </IfModule>

 Note: You need to change the module name if needed.
-For example on Linux, the module is not mod_fastcgi-2.4.6-AP22.dll but mod_fastcgi.so (need to be compiled from sources found at http://www.fastcgi.com/dist/ ).
+For example on Linux, the module is not mod_fastcgi-2.4.6-AP22.dll but mod_fastcgi.so (needs to be compiled from sources found at http://www.fastcgi.com/dist/ ).
 The port (2015 in this example) must match the one set in the project main file (echo.lpr).